 - Businesses wishing to authorise their premises as a PoFA will need to meet certain standards and apply to the relevant plant health authority for authorisation.
-This may take up to a month, but in the majority of cases will be shorter, and guidance on how to apply can be found on gov.uk, along with the application form. - Businesses who are unable to register their own premises as a PoFA may agree a process by which they can use the PoFA of another business. - If businesses cannot facilitate checks at an authorised PoFA, they will need to enter goods through a non-RoRo point of entry where checks can be carried out at the border. - Businesses will need to pre-notify arrival of third county consignments which have not had plant health checks carried out in the EU to the relevant plant health authority and specify where the consignment will be held awaiting checks.
-In England and Wales this notification is done via the PEACH online system. - The consignment must be held at the premises or port until the plant health authority has carried out the necessary checks and released the goods.
-These checks will be charged for by the plant health authority.
+This may take up to three months, but in the majority of cases will be shorter, and guidance on how to apply can be found on GOV.UK, along with the application form. - Businesses who are unable to register their own premises as a PoFA may agree a process by which they can use the PoFA of another business. - If businesses cannot facilitate checks at an authorized PoFA, they will need to enter goods through a non-RoRo point of entry where checks can be carried out at the border. - Businesses will need to pre-notify arrival of third county consignments which have not had plant health checks carried out in the EU to the relevant plant health authority and specify where the consignment will be held awaiting checks. - The consignment must be held at the premises or port until the plant health authority has carried out the necessary checks and released the goods.
+These checks would be charged for by the plant health authority.

-Exporting:
+Exporting Plants from the UK:

-- When we leave the EU, the UK will become a third country, and will need to meet EU third country import requirements to export controlled plants and plant products to the EU, including controls on all plants for planting, wood, wood products or bark and all wood packaging material. - Phytosanitary certificates will be needed in order to trade controlled plants and plant products into Europe.
-Businesses will need to apply to the relevant plant authority to request a phytosanitary certificate.
-In England and Wales this is done via the eDomero online system. - The UK's interpretation and application of the EU's third country controls is that phytosanitary certificates should not be required for plant products such as fruit and vegetables that have been processed and packaged.
-Composite products containing processed fruit or vegetables generally do not fall within plant health controls or require a phytosanitary certificate. - Checks on exported goods may take place at the country of destination. - For exports to third countries, there would be no change.
+- When we leave the EU, the UK will become a third country, and will need to meet EU third country import requirements to export controlled plants and plant products to the EU, including controls on all plants for planting, wood, wood products or bark and all wood packaging material. - For exports to third countries from the UK, there would be no change. - For exporting regulated goods to the EU: - Phytosanitary certificates will be needed in order to trade regulated plants into Europe.
+Businesses will need to apply to the relevant plant authority to request a phytosanitary certificate - Checks on exported goods may take place at the country of destination.